dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 - **command**
   REQUIRED.
   A JSON string.
-The command for the RP to execute.
-See [Commands](#commands) for standard values defined in this document.
-Other specifications may define additional values.
+The Command for the RP to execute.
+See [Account Commands](#account-commands) and [Tenant Commands](#tenant-commands) for standard values defined in this document.
+Other specifications may define additional values as described in [Extensibility](#defining-new-commands).

-- **org**
-  The Organization the user belongs to.
-  MUST be provided by OPs that support multiple Organizations for the same `iss`.
-An OP that supports personal accounts in addition to Organization accounts MUST NOT include the `org` claim for personal accounts.
-  It is a JSON object containing:
-    - **id**
+- **tenant**
   REQUIRED.
-    A JSON string that is a stable OP unique identifier for the Organization.

-    - **domain**
-    OPTIONAL
-    A JSON string for a domain name that the OP has verified the Organization controls.
-The **domain** MUST not be used as a persistent identifier by the RP for the Organization.
-The **domain** MAY be used to link Organization data.

-- **groups**
-  OPTIONAL for the **activate** and **maintain** lifecycle commands.

-  The **groups** claim is a JSON array of stable OP unique identifiers for the groups that the user belongs to.
-The OP SHOULD include the **group** claim if the OP has not send a **groups** Command.

-> Author NOTE
->
-> The **groups** claim is registered in [IANA JSON Web Token Claims](https://www.iana.org/assignments/jwt/jwt.xhtml), which refers to [RFC 7643 4.1.2](https://www.rfc-editor.org/rfc/rfc7643.html#section-4.1.2) and [RFC 9068 2.2.3.1](https://www.rfc-editor.org/rfc/rfc9068.html#name-claims-for-authorization-ou)
-> Besides defining that it is a list, none of the specifications define the properties of a group.
-To enable interop, this document defines the contents of the groups claim.
-As there is a **groups** command to provide the mapping between group identifiers and group display names, the **groups** claim only include the group identifiers.
+  A JSON string.
+The Tenant identifier.
+MAY have the value `personal`, `organization` or a stable OP unique value for multi-tenant OPs.
+The `personal` value is reserved for when Accounts are managed by individuals.
+The `organization` value is reserved for Accounts are managed by an organization.

+  The combination of `iss` and `tenant` uniquely identifies a Tenant.

+Commands may define additional REQUIRED or OPTIONAL Claims.
+An OP MAY include additional Claims.
+Any Claims that are not understood by the RP MUST be ignored.

 The following Claim MUST NOT be used within the Command Token:

 - **nonce**